by Merv Adrian | March 16, 2017 | Comments Off on Hadoop Tracker – March 2017

 Cloudera Kafka version corrected, Amazon EMR HBase version corrected (note also that Amazon’s includes S3 support), Hortonworks Hive and Kafka versions updated.

-Category: amazon-web-services apache accumulo ambari avro flume hadoop hbase hdfs hive kafka mapreduce oozie apache-parquet pig zookeeper big-data biginsights cloudera elastic-mapreduce gartner google hortonworks ibm mapr open-source
+Category: elastic-mapreduce amazon-web-services apache accumulo ambari avro flume hadoop hbase hdfs hive kafka mapreduce oozie apache-parquet pig zookeeper cloudera data-and-analytics-strategies gartner google hortonworks ibm biginsights mapr open-source

 Tags: amazon apache flume hadoop hbase hdfs hive mapreduce oozie pig spark sqoop yarn zookeeper big-data-2 biginsights cdh cloudera gartner hortonworks ibm mapr microsoft